WheheoHu/pybmd/Davinci_README/18_5__B/README.txt

 ensure the success of the operation.
 You can troubleshoot the validity of keys and values by setting the desired result from the UI and checking property snapshots before and after the change.

 The following Project properties have specifically enumerated values:
-"superScale" - the property value is an enumerated integer between 0 and 4 with these meanings: 0=Auto, 1=no scaling, and 2, 3 and 4 represent the Super Scale multipliers 2x, 3x and 4x.
+"superScale" - the property value is an enumerated integer between 0 and 3 with these meanings: 0=Auto, 1=no scaling, and 2, 3 and 4 represent the Super Scale multipliers 2x, 3x and 4x.
-               for super scale multiplier '2x Enhanced', exactly 4 arguments must be passed as outlined below.
-If less than 4 arguments are passed, it will default to 2x.
 Affects:
 • x = Project:GetSetting('superScale') and Project:SetSetting('superScale', x)
-• for '2x Enhanced' --> Project:SetSetting('superScale', 2, sharpnessValue, noiseReductionValue), where sharpnessValue is a float in the range [0.0, 1.0] and noiseReductionValue is a float in the range [0.0, 1.0]

 "timelineFrameRate" - the property value is one of the frame rates available to the user in project settings under "Timeline frame rate" option.
 Drop Frame can be configured for supported frame rates
                       by appending the frame rate with "DF", e.g. "29.97 DF" will enable drop frame and "29.97" will disable drop frame